jaredly/jerd/Readme.md

       had a structured editor.
 - [ ] affine types for safe mutability
     - I might actually not do this... following roc's lead seems like the more reasonable approach.
+    - yeah, I don't think people are ready to think in linear types,